aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/voting.md

 # Module `0x1::voting`

-This is the general Voting module that can be used as part of a DAO Governance.
-Voting is designed to be used by standalone governance modules, who has full control over the voting flow and is responsible for voting power calculation and including proper capabilities when creating the proposal so resolution can go through.
-On-chain governance of the Aptos network also uses Voting.
+<br/> This is the general Voting module that can be used as part of a DAO Governance.
+Voting is designed to be used by<br/> standalone governance modules, who has full control over the voting flow and is responsible for voting power<br/> calculation and including proper capabilities when creating the proposal so resolution can go through.<br/> On&#45;chain governance of the Aptos network also uses Voting.<br/><br/> The voting flow:<br/> 1.
+The Voting module can be deployed at a known address (e.g. 0x1 for Aptos on&#45;chain governance)<br/> 2.
+The governance module, e.g. AptosGovernance, can be deployed later and define a GovernanceProposal resource type<br/> that can also contain other information such as Capability resource for authorization.<br/> 3.
+The governance module&apos;s owner can then register the ProposalType with Voting.
+This also hosts the proposal list

-The voting flow:
-1. The Voting module can be deployed at a known address (e.g. 0x1 for Aptos on-chain governance)
-2. The governance module, e.g. AptosGovernance, can be deployed later and define a GovernanceProposal resource type that can also contain other information such as Capability resource for authorization.
-3. The governance module's owner can then register the ProposalType with Voting.
-This also hosts the proposal list (forum) on the calling account.
-4. A proposer, through the governance module, can call Voting::create_proposal to create a proposal. create_proposal cannot be called directly not through the governance module.
-A script hash of the resolution script that can later be called to execute the proposal is required.
-5. A voter, through the governance module, can call Voting::vote on a proposal. vote requires passing a &ProposalType and thus only the governance module that registers ProposalType can call vote.
-6. Once the proposal's expiration time has passed and more than the defined threshold has voted yes on the proposal, anyone can call resolve which returns the content of the proposal (of type ProposalType) that can be used to execute.
-7. Only the resolution script with the same script hash specified in the proposal can call Voting::resolve as part of the resolution process.
+(forum) on the calling account.<br/> 4.
+A proposer, through the governance module, can call Voting::create_proposal to create a proposal. create_proposal<br/> cannot be called directly not through the governance module.
+A script hash of the resolution script that can later<br/> be called to execute the proposal is required.<br/> 5.
+A voter, through the governance module, can call Voting::vote on a proposal. vote requires passing a &amp;ProposalType<br/> and thus only the governance module that registers ProposalType can call vote.<br/> 6.
+Once the proposal&apos;s expiration time has passed and more than the defined threshold has voted yes on the proposal,<br/> anyone can call resolve which returns the content of the proposal (of type ProposalType) that can be used to execute.<br/> 7.
+Only the resolution script with the same script hash specified in the proposal can call Voting::resolve as part of<br/> the resolution process.

 -  [Struct `Proposal`](#0x1_voting_Proposal)